rgrupe/rg-lib-workstation/git/GitCommands.md

 # Git Commnand
-Before doing any work, ensure latest files from repo on local
+Before doing any work, ensure latest files from repo on local.

     ```
     $ git fetch origin
     ```

 Committing changes from local to repo (end of working session)
    1. Add the files in your new local repository.
 This stages them for the first commit.
 	    ```